Skip to main content

 info

-Specifying the Customer Account ID as part of the Create Checkout API call indicates to SmartPay that the transaction in question should be processed using a payment credential vault.
-If one does not exist, it is created, where it exists any persisted (tokenized) payment options are retrieved and shown in the widget.
+Including the Customer Account ID as part of the Create Checkout API call indicates to SmartPay that the transaction in question should be processed using a payment credential vault.
+If a vault does not exist for the customer, SmartPay automatically creates one and securely associates it with the provided Customer Account ID.
+If a vault already exists, SmartPay retrieves and displays any previously stored (tokenized) payment options in the widget, allowing the customer to select a saved payment method for a faster checkout.
+This feature enables seamless repeat transactions.

 Process Flow

-1. Your server initializes a new payment, requesting a Transaction ID and Checkout Token by calling the SmartPay API method Create Checkout for a one off guest payment without the Customer Account ID specified or where provided for an existing or new customer, alongside your secret Merchant Key which authorizes the request.
+Your server initializes a new payment, requesting a Transaction ID and Checkout Token by calling the SmartPay API method Create Checkout.
+This request can be for a one-off guest payment without the Customer Account ID specified, or for a registered customer where an existing or new Customer Account ID is provided.
+The request must include the Merchant Key for authentication.

 Create Checkout